 The questionnaire just asks generic questions (like ‘are you capable of following detailed instructions’).
 Unfortunately, the form doesn't even work properly, which is a pretty bad sign.
 In particular, you can only provide one answer, even though there are seven different questions.

 The issue with answering doesn’t matter anyway, as the survey is just a way to get you through the door.
 It isn’t even a real questionnaire at all.
-Once you choose to ‘submit’ your answers, you’re taken to this site:
+Once upon a time, when you would ‘submit’ your answers, you were taken to this site:

 What's Actually Inside The Training Offered By American Online Jobs?

 The training you enroll in for American Online Jobs has two different parts.
 One is to complete the surveys and focus groups from the programs that users initially joined.
 The other is “referral marketing” which is where you are earning a commission by promoting things through your links.
-It's a legit way to make money, but here's my confusion: Wasn’t this site promoted as a source of online jobs?
+It's a legit way to make money, but it's not a job.
+Wait.
+Wasn’t this site promoted as a source of online jobs?

 This type of work doesn't pay by the hour.
 You get paid a commission for each sale you make.
 That means you could work for ten hours and make nothing at all!

 The training is also very simplistic and it focuses on promoting survey sites, along with promoting American Online Jobs itself.
-Is that how you envisioned this “online job”?
-Just posting a link on Facebook?
+Instead of training you how to use YouTube, they send you to a $15 course on Udemy.
+Their instagram training is literally three paragraphs long.

 You also get a ‘free website’, which is nothing special.
 It's actually just a profile with American Jobs Online, and a link to that profile.
-Honestly, the whole idea is frustrating.
+Honestly, the whole thing is frustrating for me, so I would imagine that if you were serious about looking for online jobs, you'd be even more frustrated!

-Can You Really Earn With Surveys and Online Flex Job?
+Can You Really Earn With Surveys & Side Hustles Online?

 Making Money Through Surveys